-The Coffee Music Project is a high profile singer-songwriter competition that showcases emerging musicians while engaging a deep spirit of community among those who share a passion for great music and coffee culture.
-The competition takes place annually in London and NYC and will be launching in Los Angeles in November 2018 followed by Cape Town in 2019.
+The Coffee Music Project is a high-profile music artist competition that showcases emerging musicians while engaging a deep spirit of community among those who share a passion for great music and coffee culture.

 Proceeds from the live rounds directly support Project Waterfall, a charity initiative to deliver clean water and sanitation to coffee-growing communities.

 Following a successful application, musicians are selected to participate in the live shows.
 All musicians who make it through to this stage will be required to write and perform an original song relating to the theme chosen for that specific city and year.
-The competition follows a tournament structure consisting of preliminary rounds; semi-finals and ending with 8-10 contestants who will perform in the finals.
+The competition follows a tournament structure consisting of preliminary rounds; semi-finals and culminating with 8-10 contestants performing in the Finals.
 A panel of esteemed judges decides who goes through to each round and ultimately who goes through to the final.
-The audience also cast their votes, and in hotly contested competitions their opinion could swing the final decision.
+The audience also cast their votes, in hotly contested rounds, and their choices often sway the final decision.

-Participants will be judged by our panel of expert judges on the following criteria:
+Participants are judged by a panel of expert judges on the following criteria:

 Performers individuality and sense of self.

 Performance quality and stage presence

 Individuality, audience engagement and correct use of the microphone.
 Performers should also be self-engaged with chosen material.
 Overall presentation and style will also be taken into consideration.